Are you responsible for your exhibition plan?

 Exhibiting isn’t just about generating leads and meeting new prospects.
 You can use industry events to meet your customers and strengthen relationships.
 Throughout the exhibition planning process you should be reaching out to your customers and letting them know you’ll be there – that’s where pre-show marketing comes in.
 But you can also use the opportunity to schedule meetings with important clients.

-Arrange times and places to meet your clients.
+As part of your exhibition plan arrange times and places to meet your clients.
 Some people may be happy to meet you at your exhibition stand whereas others may prefer to have a chat at a networking event or an evening meal.
 Keep in mind that restaurants tend to book up quickly, so try to get your meetings scheduled and tables booked two to three weeks before the show.

 By this point, your exhibition stand will be complete so you can arrange any stand dressing that you need such as flowers or catering requirements.
 You also know your exhibiting team and have made travel and accommodation arrangements so you can book parking and/or transfers to and from the venue.